 Become a Volunteer

-Click here to download a Project Safe Volunteer Application.
-For more information on volunteering or interning at Project Safe, e-mail the Community Involvement & Volunteer Coordinator, Linnea Ionno, at firstname.lastname@example.org.
+Download a Project Safe Volunteer Application or fill out an online application.
+For more information on volunteering or interning at Project Safe, please email firstname.lastname@example.org.

 Because of the safety needs of our clients and the sensitivity surrounding the issue of domestic violence, volunteers in direct service positions are required to receive formal domestic violence training and clear a criminal background check before beginning.
-Typically, training sessions occur every 12-14 weeks.
-The next volunteer training will take place in January/February 2017.
+Training sessions are scheduled on a needs basis.

 A majority of the volunteer opportunities below necessitate a high level of commitment and responsibility.
 Please keep in mind that the available positions for each listed volunteer opportunity are limited.
 However, we are dedicated to exercising the unique skills and interests of everyone from our community who is interested in helping Project Safe.
 This listing is regularly updated as new positions become available.

 At the Project Safe Thrift Store, all Project Safe clients can shop for free.
 In addition, all proceeds from the store directly fund the services offered to victims of domestic violence.
 Under the guidance of staff, thrift store volunteers help process donations, prepare items to display on the sales floor, organize shopping aisles, or help customers with their purchases.
-The store is located at 995 Hawthorne Avenue in Bell’s shopping plaza and is open Monday through Saturday from 10 a.m. to 6 p.m.
+The store is located at 995 Hawthorne Avenue in Bell’s shopping plaza and is open Monday through Saturday from 11 am-5 pm.
+All volunteers must follow our COVID-19 Safety Guidelines, which include: All volunteers are required to wear a mask, and the store is regularly sanitized and cleaned thoroughly.
+We have two staff bathrooms stocked with hand soap for volunteers to use.
+If you’re interested in becoming a Thrift Store Volunteer, please email email@example.com or fill out the online application!

 Project Safe’s child care providers offer safe and reliable babysitting services to shelter and outreach clients of Project Safe who are receiving counseling, tutoring, or are attending support groups.
 These volunteers must be comfortable caring for children of all ages without direct supervision and watching multiple children at a time.
 This opportunity requires between 6-10 hours per month.
 We’re always looking for responsible male volunteers to act as positive role models for the children!
 Availability around holidays and during UGA breaks is preferred.